 This is our ultimate guide on how to use Google My Maps to Plan a Road Trip.

-Although a road trip is beyond exciting, sitting down and planning it gets pretty tedious.
+Although a road trip is beyond exciting, sitting down and planning it gets tedious.

-A few years ago, my best friend and I embarked on a road trip across the country.
+My best friend and I embarked on a road trip across the country a few years ago.
 And wow, the logistics were more complex than I thought.
-We had to meet numerous times just to plan our itinerary.
+We had to meet numerous times to plan our itinerary.

 I wish we’d known about Google My Maps.
-It would’ve saved loads of time, screenshots, and way too many printouts.
+It would’ve saved much time, screenshots, and too many printouts.

-That’s why we’ve put together this guide on using Google My Maps to plan your next road trip.
-Hopefully it’ll help you save time.
+That’s why we’ve compiled this guide on using Google My Maps to plan your next road trip.
+Hopefully, it’ll help you save time.
 Maybe it’ll even inspire you too!

-How to use Google My Maps to Plan a Road Trip in 4 Simple Steps:
+The 4 Simple Steps – How to Use Google My Maps To Plan A Road Trip

 - Log into Google Drive, navigate to Google My Maps; “Rename the Untitled Map“